stellar/slingshot/musig/README.md

 Operation:
 - Create a new transcript using the tag "Musig.aggregated-key".
+- Commit to the length of the pubkeys with the tag "n".
-- Commit all the pubkeys to the transcript.
+- Commit all the pubkeys to the transcript with the tag "X".
 The transcript state corresponds to the commitment `<L>` in the Musig paper: `<L> = H(X_1 || X_2 || ... || X_n)`.
 - Create `aggregated_key = sum_i ( a_i * X_i )`.
 Iterate over the pubkeys, compute the factor `a_i = H(<L>, X_i)`, and add `a_i * X_i` to the aggregated key.